mmbman/Katagiri/jewel-mirror-awareness.md

 But remember, there will be no depth, no fascination, no charm to your personality.
 So that is why the ancient saints called black as white.
 They must do things like that, to wake people up.
 To lead them to see the world in the broadest perspective.

-The Prajna Paramita Sutra refers to Emptiness.
+The *Prajna Paramita Sutra* refers to Emptiness.
 Emptiness is not something that you “understand.”

 Mrs. L. G. Mitchell, who lives in Boston and teaches English to foreigners at Harvard University, came to Eiheiji monastery to make the first record of life at the monastery which appeared in America.
-One of the faculty at Harvard University had given her a copy of the Praina Paramita Sutra.
+One of the faculty at Harvard University had given her a copy of the *Prajna Paramita Sutra*.
 When she read it she could not understand it, so she asked him to teach her what it meant.

 He would not teach her.
 Instead he told her to research and study it.
 Since then she has been interested in Buddhism and the Sutras.
 That is the interesting point.